Yummypets/YPImagePicker/README.md

 You can also use CocoaPods or Carthage.

 #### Using [CocoaPods](http://cocoapods.org/)

+First be sure to run `pod repo update` to get the latest version available.

 Add `pod 'YPImagePicker'` to your `Podfile` and run `pod install`.
 Also add `use_frameworks!` to the `Podfile`.